Shayanahmed99/StellarSynth/README.md

 ---

 ## Project Overview
 StellarSynth is an AI-based application designed to classify exoplanet candidates using NASA’s **Transiting Exoplanet Survey Satellite (TESS)** dataset.
-The system analyzes key astrophysical parameters—such as orbital period, transit depth, planetary radius, and stellar properties—to predict whether a candidate is likely to be a confirmed planet or a false positive.
+The system analyzes key astrophysical parameters, such as orbital period, transit depth, planetary radius, and stellar properties, to predict whether a candidate is likely to be a confirmed planet or a false positive.

 The goal of StellarSynth is to demonstrate how artificial intelligence can accelerate exoplanet discovery by automating classification, reducing manual analysis, and highlighting high-potential candidates.